 Now you may think that adventure training in the British Army was all about climbing Mount Everest in a pair of budgie smugglers, or paddling a surfboard across the Atlantic in flip-flops, but it wasn’t.
 Adventure training was about doing stuff, pushing the adrenalin button a bit & enjoying time outdoors away from all the establishment BS.
 It was as close to a holiday as you could get in the military.

 Now I am older & wiser (some might say otherwise) & no longer dressed in khaki, I started The Dawdlers Club as a way of combining those two things again in ‘civvy street’ – ‘adventure training without kicking the arse out of it’.

-So if this kind of nonsense appeals to you, just add your email below & join the club.
+If this sounds like your kind of nonsense, pop your email address in here & join the club.

 *Meaning to undertake a specific event without the requirement to perform it to an extreme.